 It will open a new popup, set name for your Theme, package name, etc… And click on save.

 Depending on the resources you used, this may take a little while to compile the .APK.
-Once its done, you can directly apply the theme to your Samsung device, or copy the .APK file to your Samsung device from the /out folder in the My Samsung Theme folder.
+Once it is done, you can directly apply the theme to your Samsung device, or copy the .APK file to your Samsung device from the /out folder in the My Samsung Theme folder.

 How to Become a Theme Designer for the Official Samsung Theme Store